coderRahman/ec2-rds-connect/README.md

-# create ec2 and rds instance and connect them
+# Create ec2 and rds instance and connect them

 # Overview